-The informed professional educator understands that a child and her family make choices during the process of transitioning into a new environment.
+The informed professional educator understands that a child and their family make choices during the process of transitioning into a new environment.
 Keeping in mind the challenges families are facing, families may choose to agree, follow, obey, ignore, or defy pedagogical ideas.
 It is the educator’s role to provide a family with appropriate, healthy options and help them to make and accept their choices.

 Early intervention in an intercultural settling in period helps to prevent potential risk factors.
 Educators, families and institutions aim to focus on building essential skills, starting in early education.
 A well-prepared team of educators and well-informed families help to create the best possible scenario for settling in a child in a multi-lingual setting.

-It is paramount that the safety, wellbeing and best interests of a child are both the educators and parent’s top priority.
+It is paramount that the safety, well-being and best interests of a child are both the educators and parent’s top priority.
 Children need healthy environments in which to grow and develop, play and learn.
 Their environments are complex and changing as discussed with many different case studies provided.